Lugghawk/AspNetCore.Docs/aspnetcore/security/authorization/simple.md

 }
 ```

-If you want to apply authorization to an action rather than the controller, apply the `AuthorizeAttribute` attribute to the action itself:
+If you want to apply authorization to an action rather than the controller, apply the `[Authorize]` attribute to the action itself:

 ```csharp
 public class AccountController : Controller